department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/design/design-history.md

 #### Feedback & Outcomes

-Dec 2 - Met with Mikki, Dave, and Michelle to align on IA for Vet Centers
+Dec 2 - Met with Mikki, Dave, and Michelle to align on IA for Vet Centers.
+Feedback:

    • Remove side nav